julienXX/julienxx.github.com/_posts/2015-10-29-using-resque-with-rust.md

 [Resque](https://github.com/blog/542-introducing-resque) is a popular solution in the Ruby world to process background jobs.
 The great thing with it is the fact it uses Redis as a backend, making it easy to share jobs with workers written in other languages.

-In this article we'll see how we can write a fully functionnal Resque worker in Rust.
+In this article we'll see how we can write a fully functional Resque worker in Rust.
 This will allow us to either use Resque entirely with Rust, enqueue a job in Ruby and perform it with Rust or vice versa.

 The full code for the following examples can be found [here](https://github.com/julienXX/rust-resque-example).